Blog

 How an embeddable widget works from code snippet to live website display

-Mobile App / Widget Support has made these tools even more accessible.
-With iOS 14 and Android widgets, you can put countdowns right on your home screen or lock screen.
-Apps like Countdown – Day Counter offer “StandBy” mode and Apple Watch complications, so your most important deadlines are always just a glance away.
+With iOS 14 and Android widgets, countdowns live directly on your home screen or lock screen.
+Apps like Countdown – Day Counter offer StandBy mode and Apple Watch complications, keeping your most important deadlines always visible.

 FAQ

-How do I embed a countdown timer into my personal website or email?
+How do I embed a countdown timer on my website or in an email?

-To embed a timer, copy the provided Iframe or HTML code from a tool like TickCounter or CountingDownTo.
-Paste this code into your website’s CMS (like WordPress) or your email editor’s HTML block.
-Make sure the widget is set to “Responsive” so it looks right on both desktop and mobile screens.
+Copy the iframe or HTML snippet provided by tools like TickCounter or CountingDownTo.
+Paste it into your CMS HTML block or email editor.
+Set the widget to “Responsive” so it adapts to both desktop and mobile screens.

-Can I set a countdown timer to repeat for recurring weekly meetings?
+Can I set a countdown to repeat for recurring events?

-Do online countdown timers adjust automatically for Daylight Saving Time (DST) changes?
+Do online countdown timers adjust for Daylight Saving Time?

 • How to Perform a Timestamp Difference Calculate: A Cross-Platform Guide